ArielDRighi/TarotFlavia/backend/tarot-app/docs/SECURITY.md

-# Security Documentation
+# 🔒 Security Documentation - TarotFlavia

 ## Overview

-This document outlines the comprehensive security strategy implemented in the Tarot application to protect against common web vulnerabilities and ensure data confidentiality, integrity, and availability.
+This document outlines the comprehensive security strategy implemented in the TarotFlavia application to protect against common web vulnerabilities and ensure data confidentiality, integrity, and availability.

+**Security Philosophy:** Defense in depth with multiple layers of protection, secure by default, and continuous security monitoring.

 ## Security Architecture